 When you see a graph showing (but carefully not actually saying) that American Fork has the highest property tax rate among cities in Utah County, we want you to know the full picture before you vote — because good people with bad information make bad decisions.
 We want you to realize that they left cities with higher rates off the graph.
 We’ll leave it to you to wonder why.
 We ‘ll give you a link to official documents with the needed information.

 When they complain that water rates are unnecessarily high and blame this on the incumbents, we want you to understand the truth, which is . . . well, different.

-And if you just feel like you don’t know the candidates very well, we’ll give you bite-size audio chunks of the candidates answering questions at two public meet-the-candidates events.
-We won’t hide any of the audio — though we’re deleting some of the housekeeping, the Pledge of allegiance, and so on.
-We’re breaking it up into manageable pieces — for example, eight pieces for a 90-minute event.
+And if you just feel like you don’t know the candidates very well, we’ll give you bite-size audio chunks of the candidates answering questions at public meet-the-candidates events.
+We won’t hide any of the audio — though we’ll delete some of the housekeeping, the Pledge of Allegiance, and so on.
 We’ll provide some notes to help you keep track of what’s going on in each chunk, such as a list of questions and the order in which the candidates answered each question.